Bachelor of Philosophy (Honours)

 Do you want to work with elite athletes or the general public in the health and fitness sector?
 The Sport Science major will prepare you thoroughly for a successful career in the sport and recreation industries.

-Wildlife Conservation (Double Major)
+Wildlife Conservation (Extended Major)

 Focusing on unique Australian fauna, you’ll learn about the processes leading to the exceptional biodiversity that exists today.